imosman/Simple-Blogger-Template-/README.md

-# Building a Blogger basic-template: five
+# Simple Blogger (Official) Template with responsiveness

-'Five' is a simple, leightwight Blogger basic-template without any bloating `<div>`, classes or ID's.
-Use it as a starting point for your own projects.
+It is the official template.
+I just add responsiveness to the code.

 ## How to use it

 Get started - download and unzip ZIP file.
-Go to Blogger Dashboard > Template > Backup/Restore and upload `five.xml`file.
+Go to Blogger Dashboard > Template > Backup/Restore and upload `simpletemplate.xml`file.